-Edward J. Saade has 40+ years of Hydrographic, Coastal Zone Management, Geospatial Survey and Ocean Engineering experience.
-Since 2014, Mr. Saade has been serving as Americas Regional Director for the Fugro Marine Division and in June of 2015 was promoted to the President of Fugro (USA) Inc., serving Fugro in both capacities.
-His responsibilities include the management of the largest of Fugro's Regional Divisions, overseeing a staff of 1200, operating from eleven primary offices located from Alaska and Canada to Brazil, with multiple offices in the USA, Mexico, Colombia and Trinidad and Tobago; operating in virtually every country in the Region.
-He has overseen the expansion of Fugro's capabilities to become the world leader in hydrographic LiDAR, multi-beam and backscatter data acquisition and mapping techniques for charting, Coastal Zone and Essential Fish Habitat analysis.
-These techniques have been directly applied to the offshore oil and gas and construction industries and a wide variety of national hydrographic offices including NOAA, CHS (Canada), GCS (Kingdom of Saudi Arabia, RAN (Australia) and SHOM (France).
-He has been actively involved in high resolution geophysical survey data acquisition and interpretation programs, both domestically and overseas.
-He holds a bachelor's degree in geology from the University of California, Santa Barbara, and completed Ph.D. courses and research in marine geophysics at the Hawaii Institute of Geophysics.
-Mr. Saade is a California Professional Geophysicist, and has authored/coauthored over 70 reports and studies related to seafloor geology and sub-bottom conditions.
-He is the HSRP chair.
-Ms. Julie Thomas Ms. Julie Thomas, Senior Advisor, Southern California Coastal Observing System (SCCOOS) and the Coastal Data Information Program (CDIP) Scripps Institution of Oceanography, La Jolla, CA (retired) Since 1976, Julie Thomas worked at the Scripps Institution of Oceanography, and during the last several years, served as the Program Manager and Principal Investigator for the Coastal Data Information Program (CDIP).
-She also served as the Executive Director for the Southern California Coastal Ocean Observing System (SCCOOS) from 2009 to 2018.
-She is now serving in an Advisory capacity for both of the above mentioned programs.
+Ms. Julie Thomas, Senior Advisor, Southern California Coastal Observing System (SCCOOS) and Program Manager for the Coastal Data Information Program (CDIP) Scripps Institution of Oceanography, La Jolla, CA (retired)

+Since 1976, Julie Thomas has worked at the Scripps Institution of Oceanography, and served as the Program Manager and Principal Investigator for the Coastal Data Information Program (CDIP) and as a Senior Advisory to the Southern California Coastal Ocean Observing System (SCCOOS).
+She served as the Executive Director of SCCOOS from 2009 - 2018.
 She worked with a breadth of projects.
 She has been an advocate for sustained funding for real-time monitoring and model validation, working closely with many federal agencies, in particular the US Army Corps of Engineers (USACE) and NOAA.
 She has worked closely with many of the coastal USACE whose projects are dependent upon high quality, long-term wave data, realizing that this long term history is critical in infrastructure design and repair.
 Through the State of California, she has obtained sustained project funding, working closely with the recreational and commercial maritime community, including the Coast Guard and state Oil Spill Prevention and Response agencies.
 At the local and regional level, she is engaged with coastal issues, particularly those that are affected by energetic wave action, providing data for infrastructure design, shoreline change and sea level rise.
 Ms. Thomas has extensive outreach experience.
 She has focused on listening to comments from the maritime users/operators, spent many hours walking the fishing docks with nautical chart in hand, discussing the best location for a buoy deployment, and attending the maritime industry meetings to help resolve their concerns.
 Her priority is to maintain standards for collecting and disseminating high quality data, assure that these data are curated and archived at the NOAA National Centers for Environmental Information (NCEI), and advocate for the integration and communication of information that helps ensure safety, economic and environmental resilience, and the sustainable use of coastal oceans.
 She is the co-chair of HSRP.
-Mr. Gary Thompson Mr. Gary Thompson, Chief, North Carolina Geodetic Survey